DataJunction/dj/ARCHITECTURE.rst

     # child.yaml
     description: A child node
-    expression: SELECT * FROM parent
+    query: SELECT * FROM parent

 In the example above we have 2 nodes, ``parent`` and ``child``, forming the DAG ``parent -> child``.